Note

 empty mask

-Assign peaks and clusters to cytoarchitectonic regions
+Assign clusters to cytoarchitectonic regions

 To assign the clusters to brain regions, we build feature maps from each cluster and assign them to the Julich-Brain probabilistic maps.
-The assignemint is one-to-many since the structures in the image and parcellation are continuous.
+The assignment is one-to-many since the structures in the image and parcellation are continuous.
 Assignments report correlation, intersection over union, and some other measures which we can use to filter and sort them.
 The result is an assignment table from cluster components in the input volume to regions in the Julich-Brain atlas.

 min_correlation = 0.2